BladeRunnerJS/scaling-js-apps/blades/messages_blade.md

 Now that you know how to write and run tests you can also write test that assert the functionality the Blade is to provide:

-* Check the `MessageItemViewModel` properties are initialised as expected from data structure that's passed to its constructor
+* Check the `MessageItemViewModel` properties are initialised as expected from the data structure that's passed to its constructor
+* Add a message to the `MessagesViewModel` using `addMessages` function and ensure the added message has the correct `userId`, `text` and `timestamp` values.
-* Ensure the `timestamp` is formatted as expected in the `MessageItemViewModel`
+* If you've time, ensure the `timestamp` is formatted as expected in the `MessageItemViewModel`

-*Heads Up! test functions must have a name with the `test` prefix*
+*Heads Up! test functions must have a name with the `test` prefix e.g. `testThisThing`*

 ## Basic Blade Functionality Complete - push to github